fulldecent/swift6-module-template/README.md

 Use this template as a starting point for any Swift 6 module that you want other people to include in their projects.

-**STATUS: This template is ready and works in production code, compatible with Xcode Version 16.0 (16A242d)**
+**STATUS: This template is ready and works in production code, compatible with Xcode version 16.3 (16E140)**

 ![Swift 5 Module directory layout](https://github.com/fulldecent/swift5-module-template/assets/382183/1a7965f0-af84-4d00-9bb6-97db76e6e715)